Skip to main content

 LiabilityGuardDETERMINISTICCap and tiered amount computations for supported numeric inputs

-ClauseGuardPARTIAL / HEURISTICLimited text-based clause consistency and contradiction checks
+ClauseGuardPARTIAL / HEURISTICLimited text-based clause consistency and contradiction checks (explicit Z3 path is deterministic)

 CitationGuardPARTIAL / HEURISTICCitation shape / format validation, not authoritative existence proof